patrick-crawford/WEB422-Backup/notes/teams-api-setup.md

 `mongorestore -h ds123456.mlab.com:23456 -d teams-api-db -u user -p pass`

-8. You should see a number of lines output to the terminal indicating the progress, and then finally a "done" message
+Finally, you should see a number of lines output to the terminal indicating the progress, and then finally a "done" message

 ### UPDATING The mongoDBConnectionString: